Frederick Tutu Goodwin

-Goodwin joined the Cook Islands Police in 1956.
+Goodwin was born on Rarotonga on 13 September 1940.
+He joined the Cook Islands Police in 1956.
 He served as a constable, then joined the New Zealand Police Force for a short time, before returning to the Cook Islands, where he eventually rose to the rank of Police Superintendent.

+On 17 September 1960, Goodwin married Mary Upokoina Teariki Tuavera at Matavera, Rarotonga.